Frequently Asked Questions

 We believe in fostering a positive environment for scalable entrepreneurship, which we do with our Entrepreneurial Development initiative.
 Read more about it here.

 6. Is Opus Faveo a “sweat equity” consultant?

-We work hard and we do sweat the details, but we are not consultants for equity.
-Just as a good banker is an advisor to her client and a property developer helps to shepherd along a project, we do work with our portfolio companies over the long term and provide plenty of advisory and consultative resources.
-And we do believe in aligning our interests with those of the venture, putting our own compensation at risk.
-However, we generally are instrumental in the formation of the venture, and we do a great deal more than provide some occasional mentoring.
-We also dedicate significant firm resources to developing policy recommendations for corporate, university and government leaders on innovation commercialization.
+We work hard, we sweat the details, and our compensation can come in many forms, but we don't really think of ourselves as consultants for equity.
+Just as a good banker is an advisor to her client and a property developer helps to shepherd along a project, we work with our portfolio companies over the long term and provide plenty of advisory and consultative resources.
+And we believe in aligning our interests with those of the venture, putting our own compensation at risk.
+So, when it comes to startups, we are flexible.
+In our corporate and institutional practice, we generally do not take equity compensation.

 7. Does Opus Faveo only work with startups?